-The transport of shark fin mixes endangered species, protected species and illegally finned shark fins with legally caught animals, and thereby contributes to decline of shark species globally.
+The transfer and transport of shark fin mixes endangered species, protected species and illegally finned shark fins with legally caught animals, and thereby contributes to decline of shark species globally.
 We call on Fed Ex to join 35 airlines and carriers including UPS, DHL and Air China and stop facilitating this unsustainable trade of endangered and threatened sharks and stop the shipment of shark fin.